LerinRuss/Learning/Java-Projects/Taco-Cloud/HELP.md

 # Read Me First
 The following was discovered as part of building this project:

-* The original package name 'my.learning.Taco-Cloud' is invalid and this project uses 'my.learning.TacoCloud' instead.
+* The original package name 'my.learning.Taco-Cloud' is invalid and this project uses 'my.learning.taco_cloud' instead.

 # Getting Started